Effective 9/7/2021, basic information regarding existing Violations, FDNY Summonses and Criminal Court Offenses can be viewed online on FDNY Business.

 If you receive a FDNY Summons, the unsafe condition must be corrected and proof of the correction must be provided to the FDNY.

-To avoid penalty and a hearing, a condition must be corrected and a Certification of Correction must be received by FDNY within 35 days from the date the violation originally was issued.
+To avoid penalty and a hearing, a condition must be corrected and Certificate of Correction (instructions for filing online above) must be received by FDNY within 35 days from the date the violation originally was issued.
 After 35 days, you will be required to appear for a hearing at the Office of Administrative Trials and Hearings and must bring all proof of corrections to the hearings.

 If you receive a Criminal Court Summons, you must appear at New York City Criminal Court- Summons Part as indicated on the summons.